Building Equality Policy: Buyers

 Policy application

-The Building Equality Policy creates training and employment opportunities for women in the construction sector.
-It applies to all publicly funded construction projects that meet the following requirements:
+The Building Equality Policy was developed to create training and employment opportunities for women in the construction sector.

-• Request for Tenders released to market from 1 January 2022
+• with a Request for Tender released on or after 1 January 2022

-The policy applies to construction projects meeting the threshold requirements regardless of procurement model.
+The policy applies to construction projects that meet those criteria regardless of procurement model.
 This includes projects delivered using the following models:

 • Construct-only